 - Regulatory Issues – We help you comply with government regulations including those of the EPA, DEC, and Department of Buildings.

 Services for Individuals

 Why We Are Better

 Our cooperative and condominium practice distinguishes itself from other firms in the following ways:

-- Leadership – The practice area is lead by David L. Berkey, who is widely regarded as one of the city’s top co-op and condo lawyers.
+- Leadership – The practice area is led by David L. Berkey, who is widely regarded as one of the city’s top co-op and condo lawyers.
 David’s experience includes serving as co-chair of the New York State Bar’s Cooperative and Condominium Committee for over seven years.

 - Efficiency – No firm offers more cost-effective representation for co-ops and condos.
 We do not have to “re-invent the wheel” because we’ve done it all before.
-For example, we have a dossier of existing documents, contracts and agreements that can be customized for your needs.
+For example, we have a dossier of existing documents, contracts, and agreements that can be customized for your needs.

 - Litigation Expertise – Our attorneys have thousands of hours of trial experience and teach litigation at Cardozo Law School’s Intensive Trial Advocacy Program.
 If necessary, we’re willing and ready to go to court.

-- Practical Advice – We help our clients resolve real-world problems and are regularly called upon by The New York Times, Habitat Magazine and The Cooperator to answer an array of co-op and condo questions.
-For advice concerning how to deal with objectionable conduct and other defaults under the proprietary lease, please see the interview given by Marc J. Luxemburg that was broadcast on the show “Speak Up” on Time Warner Cable Channel 34, on March 31, 2013.
+- Practical Advice – We help our clients resolve real-world problems and are regularly called upon by The New York Times, Habitat Magazine, and The Cooperator to answer an array of co-op and condo questions.
+For advice concerning how to deal with objectionable conduct and other defaults under the proprietary lease, please see the interview given by Marc J. Luxemburg that was broadcast on the show “Speak Up” on Time Warner Cable Channel 34, March 31, 2013.
 Watch the interview.

 Cooperative & Condominium Law Attorneys